ashrithr/nuker/README.md

     - Clean up Idle Instances based on Cloudwatch metrics
 * S3
     - Clean up based on bucket naming prefix
+* EMR
+    - Clean up based on Tags
+    - Clean up based on allowed Instance types
+    - Clean up Idle Instances based on Cloudwatch metrics
+    - Clean up based on Security Group rules

 ## Configuration

-aws-nuke requires a configuration file to operate with, sample configuration is located for reference here: `examples/config/sample.toml`.
+nuker requires a configuration file to operate with, sample configuration is located for reference here: `examples/config/sample.toml`.

 Make a copy of the sample configuration and make changes as needed based on the comments provided in the sample configuration file.